mikarinneoracle/microservices-OKE-azure-devops/README.md

 <li>Setup <b>OCI policies</b> for the Azure DevOps agent and OKE.
 Any <code>404 error</code> is an indication that a policy is missing.
 Agent runs as <code>instance-principal</code>.</li>
 </li>
 <li>Create OCIR repos <i>in advance</i> before running the pipeline under the <b>target compartment</b>, otherwise they will be created automatically under the tenancy root compartment which is not a good idea.</li>
+<li>Install Oracle Database Operator for Kubernetes to OKE cluster as cluster add-on from OCI Console.</li>
 </ul>